fodortibi/testautomation/src/test/user_stories.md

 16.)

-As a user I can see details of Suggested itineries, so that step-by-step plan is available.
+As a user I can see details of Suggested itineraries, so that step-by-step plan is available.

 17.)